BIMseven/cs1632-Deliverable-1/Test-Cases-Ben.md

        The program area reads "success".

 ---
-    IDENTIFIER:  FUN-OPEN-FILE-UPDATES-WINDOW-TITLE-FROM-OPENED-FILE
+    IDENTIFIER: TEST-OPEN-FILE-UPDATES-WINDOW-TITLE-FROM-OPENED-FILE
+    DESCRIPTION:

-    DESCRIPTION:  This test verifies that opening a file while a file already is opened updates the JBefunge window properly.
+        This test verifies that opening a file while a file already is opened updates the JBefunge window properly.
+    PRECONDITIONS:

-    PRECONDITIONS:  JBefunge is running with some file "open-test-fail" opened.
+        JBefunge is running with some file "open-test-fail" opened.
 The title reads "open-test-fail", and a JBefunge file named "open-test-success" already exists.
     EXECUTION STEPS:
         1. Click on "open file" under the file menu.
         2. Navigate to directory where "open-test-success" exists, and open "open-test-success".
     POSTCONDITIONS:
         The title of the JBefunge window reads "open-test-success".

 ---
     IDENTIFIER: TEST-STEP-OPERATION-MOVEMENT